Debate On ICE Protests, Immigration, And Israel vs Iran!

 You know, it's interesting that you bring that up because a lot of people don't know that before October 7th happened, he was in the middle of a corruption trial.

-Um, I don't even know.
+Um, you know, I don't even know.

-Like, I think at this point, Israel's just so focused on war that like they're just like, you know, suspend all this crap, and and it works to his advantage, right?
+Like, I think at this point, Israel's just so focused on war that, like, they're just like, you know, suspend all this crap.

-He was able to avoid uh judicial persecution, and um he's been able to wage a war against all of his enemies that he's wanted to wage against for a long time.
+He was able to avoid uh judicial persecution, and um, he's been able to wage a war against all of his enemies that he's wanted to wage against for a long time.

 So, you know, a lot of people theorize that October 7th was he allowed it to happen.

-But I mean, if he took the stand, I'm assuming their law system is kind of like ours, and taking a stand is probably against your best interest.
+I know that he was in the middle of judicial precedings, but I mean, if he took the stand, I'm assuming their law system is kind of like ours and taking a stand is probably against your best interest.

-So, you know, I I I don't know if he was on the stand, but yeah, I mean, this is why a lot of people theorize that he allowed October 7 to happen because of all the benefits that have kind of come, you know, for him after obviously it was terrible, all the people that have died, but a lot of people theorize that he allowed it to happen.
+So, you know, I don't know if he was on the stand, but yeah, I mean, this is why a lot of people theorize that he allowed October 7th to happen because of all the benefits that have kind of come, you know, for him after.

-And what do you think that he might gain um other than the trial, do you think that if he wasn't on trial for this situation that he would have gone through this whole war situation?
+Do you think that if he wasn't on trial for this situation that he would have gone through this whole war situation?

 Yeah, I think he would have been convicted.